Anchorage Zoo Memories

 Today, the Alaska Zoo is home to over 100 bird and animal species that are spread over 25 acres hosting nearly 200,000 visitors each year.

-Read more about the Alaska Zoo right now.
+Read more about the Alaska Zoo and enjoy.

 Binky the Polar Bear